Opelka wins 46-point tiebreaker, beats Isner at Dallas Open

+DALLAS (AP) — John Isner has already been part of the two longest matches in Wimbledon history.
+Might as well add the longest tiebreaker on the ATP Tour, at his hometown event no less.

-DALLAS (AP) — Reilly Opelka won the longest tiebreaker in ATP Tour history to finish a straight-sets win over John Isner and advance to the final of the inaugural Dallas Open on Saturday night.
+Reilly Opelka beat Isner 24-22 in a second-set tiebreaker to finish a victory that put him in the final of the inaugural Dallas Open on Saturday.

-The second-seeded Opelka sent a winner down the line for a 24-22 tiebreaker victory in the second set to secure the 7-6 (7), 7-6 (22) win over Isner, the No. 3 seed and de facto tournament host at the SMU tennis facility about a mile from his house.
+The second-seeded Opelka sent a winner down the line to secure the 7-6 (7), 7-6 (22) win over Isner, the No. 3 seed who lives about a mile from the SMU tennis facility hosting the event.

 No. 4 seed Jenson Brooksby played Marcos Giron in the other semifinal Saturday night.
 It’s the first time since 2004 that all four semifinalists have been Americans.

+Isner greeted the latest milestone with barely a shrug after he and Opelka combined for 60 aces and won 87 percent of their first-serve points.

+“More history, I guess,” said Isner, who was seeded third.
+“If I win that second set, I think I have a good shot to win the match.”

 The 24-year-old Opelka, a two-time winner on tour, now has four straight wins over Isner.
-All 10 of the sets he has won against the 16-time ATP Tour champion have gone to a tiebreaker.

-The pair combined for 60 aces on Saturday and have now held 98 straight service games against the other, including 12 straight tiebreakers.
+All 10 of the sets he has won against the 16-time tour champion have gone to a tiebreaker.
+They’ve played 12 straight tiebreakers and have held 98 straight service games against each other.

+“It was bizarre,” Opelka said.
+“It’s just next point, you know?
+Back to the guessing game.
+I have to take care of what I do and hopefully guess right.
+And I did.”

 Isner was playing again Saturday night in the doubles with fellow American Jack Sock.